 Knit, purl, lifted increases, decreases.
 Easy patterning on both sides.
 Easy to memorize lace stitch pattern.
 German short rows.
 Working seamless joins.
 Working stripes.
 Judy’s Magic CO and purled CO.
 Elastic BO and regular BO.
 BO and CO in the middle of the work.

-Video tutorials are provided for the used stitches and techniques.
+Video tutorials are provided for the stitches and techniques used.

 This pattern is worked flat in two Sections to form a cowl / scarf worked seamlessly in different directions.
 Suggestions are given to customize the pattern.

 Charts and written instructions are provided as well as clear video tutorials for the used stitches and techniques.

 For questions about this pattern, please PM me on Ravelry or send me an email.
 Contact details are provided.